Chairman’s Corporate Governance Statement

 “Establish a strategy and business model which promotes long-term value for shareholders.”

-The Group strategy is formulated by the Chief Executive Officer and Group Commercial Director in regular discussions with the non-executive Directors.
+The Board sees the purpose of the Group is to deliver returns to shareholders that reflect the capital that they have invested in the Group.
+The Board considers the returns to shareholders will be initially via dividends and in the long term by delivering a sustainable increase in profitability that will lead to both an increase in the share price and an improvement in the trading liquidity of the shares.
+The Group strategy and business model is formulated by the Chief Executive Officer, Group Commercial Director and Chief Financial Officer in regular discussions with the Non-Executive Directors.
 The final strategy is approved by the full Board.
 The executive team, led by the Chief Executive Officer, is responsible for implementing this strategy and for generally managing and developing the business.
 Changes in strategy require approval from the Board.
 The strategy and the principal risks and uncertainties facing the Group is set out in the Annual Report.

 Principle 2